ruff-lang/specification/specification.md

    nil
 ```

+Note that using `define` will create a queue in the global scope and will not be garbage collected.
+Using `let` will clean up the queue resources once that bound variable is no longer referenced.

 ### Modules

 Modules provide a way of organizing and grouping code together.
 They also provide a convenient way to distinguish between code meant to be shared or exposed (in the case of a library) and code meant for internal use only.